 Rosemary is a global leader and strategist in social innovation and investment, Executive Director of Impact Strategist and Chair of the Australian Advisory Board on Impact Investing and of Impact Investing Australia, which developed and implemented its strategy 2014-2017.
 In 2015, she was recognised as one of the AFR/Westpac 100 Women of Influence.

-Rosemary is a member of the Global Steering Group (formerly G8 Taskforce), OECD Expert Group on Impact Investment and Bridges Impact + Global Advisory Council.
+Rosemary is a member of the Global Steering Group (formerly G8 Taskforce), of which she has been a Trustee since 2018, OECD Expert Group on Impact Investment and Bridges Impact + Global Advisory Council.

 Over a 30 year career in innovation, she has published widely and held senior roles across sectors, including establishing the Australian Government's first social innovation unit.

 Richard was appointed as Chief Executive Officer, Australia of Pendal Group (formerly BT Investment Management) in February 2018 and is a member of the Pendal Group global executive committee.
 Richard has more than 20 years’ experience in investment management and is responsible for the Australian arm of the Pendal Group, including asset management, operations, sales and marketing.
 Before joining Pendal Group, Richard was chief investment officer at First State Super, one of Australia’s largest pension funds and prior to that was Group Executive at Perpetual Investments, one of Australia’s oldest and most awarded fund managers.
 Richard is a CFA charterholder and holds a Bachelor of Economics from the University of New South Wales.
 Richard previously served as president of the CFA Society and is vice chair of the Australian Advisory Board on Impact Investing.